IgniteUI/help-topics/topics/02_Controls/igValidator/00_igValidator_Overview.md

 	});
 ```

-> **Note:** Both standalone configurations support fields enhanced with Ignite UI Editor controls, however they must be initialized in advance for the validator to discover and handle them correctly.
+> **Note:** Both standalone configurations support fields enhanced with %%ProductName%% Editor controls, however they must be initialized in advance for the validator to discover and handle them correctly.
 In case the timing cannot be controlled and the validator is initialized before other control(s) the [`updateField`](%%jQueryApiUrl%%/ui.igvalidator#methods:updateField) method can be used to update that field in the validator.

 ## <a id="triggers"></a> Validation triggers